methodphoto/themincricketclub/1996/broadway-and-horton.md

 <img src="burn.png" width="660" height="462" alt="The burning of the underpants" />

-J Stimfig fielded and P Grant batted
+J Stimpfig fielded and P Grant batted

 ## Broadway and Horton Innings